Template iterations with non-definable ccc forcing notions: Iterations along templates

 \section{Iterations along templates}

 We present the theory of template iterations for non-definable posets.
-Although this approach is general, the proofs of the criteria of construction of the iterations and ccc-ness are not different from those in \cite{brendle2}, actually, our presentation is based on this reference.
+Although this approach is general, proofs are not different from those in \cite{brendle2}, actually, our presentation is based on this reference.
 We can say that the original version of template iterations with definable forcings (in \cite{shelah}) corresponds to Example \ref{ExpTempItFund} with $L_C=\varnothing$.